helto4real/dotfiles/README.md

 - `rvim -s <server> -d <directory>` to remote nvim to a server
 - `bt` to use top command on sterioids
 - `k9s` to view kubernetes cluster in command window
+- `z` to do smart cd using keyword, single z alwas go to home directory

 ## Attribution
 Big thanks to `@TechDufus` for sharing his work.